r2g/fullstack-cra-express-poc/readme.md

 `npm i -g node-foreman`

-Then booting it up with
+Then booting it up from the root folder with

 `nf start`